hkotb/fastpace/README.md

 #### Output

-The script generates an output fasta file, a JSON file containing the motif discovery results, and a PNG file containing the sequence logo (if `--draw_logo` is specified).
+The script generates an output fasta file of the aligned peptides, a JSON file containing the motif discovery results, and a PNG file containing the sequence logo (if `--draw_logo` is specified).

 - Output Fasta File: `output.fasta`
 - JSON Result File: `output.json`